Thiruvananthapuram International Airport

 Thiruvananthapuram International Airport is an international airport that serves Thiruvananthapuram, the capital city of Kerala, India.
 Established in 1932, it is the first airport in the state of Kerala and the fifth international airport of India, officially declared in 1991.
 The airport, spread over an area of 800 acre, the airport is approximately 3.7 km due west from the city centre and the Padmanabhaswamy Temple, 16 km from Kovalam beach, 13 km from Technopark and 21 km from Vizhinjam International Seaport.
 It shares a visible proximity to Shankumugham Beach making it the nearest airport to a water body in India as it is just about 0.6 miles (approx. 1 km) away from the Arabian Sea.
-It is also the southern most international/domestic airport in the Indian subcontinent.

-The airport is the second-busiest airport in the state of Kerala, eighth-busiest airport in India in terms of international traffic and the 16th overall in India, as of 2024.
+The airport is the second-busiest airport in the state of Kerala and the 16th overall in India, as of 2026.
 In the financial year 2024-25, the airport handled over 4.8 million passengers, with a total of around 31,800 aircraft movements.

 In addition to civil operations, the airport headquarters the Southern Air Command (India) of the Indian Air Force (IAF) and the Indian Coast Guard for their operations.
 IAF has an exclusive apron to handle all their operations.
 Thiruvananthapuram Airport also caters to the Rajiv Gandhi Academy for Aviation Technology, which carries out pilot training activities.
 The airport hosts Air India's narrow body maintenance, repair and overhaul (MRO) unit consisting of twin hangars for servicing Boeing 737-type aircraft, servicing mostly Air India Express aircraft.